phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Number of Trump Tweets: 499679
-#Number of Cruz Tweets: 320107
+#Number of Cruz Tweets: 322829
-#Number of Clinton Tweets: 263542
+#Number of Clinton Tweets: 263892
-#Number of Sanders Tweets: 163490
+#Number of Sanders Tweets: 163623
-#Number of Rubio Tweets: 135927
+#Number of Rubio Tweets: 138587
 #Number of Jeb!
-Tweets: 125133
+Tweets: 126724
-#Number of Carson Tweets: 47630
+#Number of Carson Tweets: 47889
-#Number of Kasich Tweets: 44133
+#Number of Kasich Tweets: 44291
 #Total Number of Tweets:
-#Number of Trump Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---